moov-io/ach/README.md

 ## Usage

 The ACH project implements an HTTP server and Go library for creating and modifying ACH files.
-There are client libraries available for [Go](..) and [Node/JavaScript](https://github.com/moov-io/ach-node-sdk).
-The reader and writer are written in Go and [available as a library](https://pkg.go.dev/github.com/moov-io/ach) ([Examples](https://pkg.go.dev/github.com/moov-io/ach@v1.5.2/examples)).
+There are client libraries available for both [Go](https://pkg.go.dev/github.com/moov-io/ach) and [Node/JavaScript](https://github.com/moov-io/ach-node-sdk).
+We also have an extensive list of [examples](https://pkg.go.dev/github.com/moov-io/ach/examples) of the reader and writer applied to various ACH transaction types.

 ### Docker